Russians in Serbia: World War II and Cold War

-In 1948-1953, Russian emigrants were fired from their jobs, detained and beaten by law enforcement agencies of Tito's Yugoslavia.
+In the period from 1948 to 1953, Russian emigrants were fired from their jobs, detained and beaten by law enforcement agencies of Tito's Yugoslavia.
 As a result, a "second exodus" occurred, which finally changed the now biological fate of Russian emigrants.
 The rest lived in a dispersed state, they were afraid to maintain contact with each other, their children did not speak Russian for the most part, and in case of origin from mixed marriages, they tried not to declare themselves Russian.
 As a result, the process of assimilation has done its job - in modern Serbia, the descendants of Russian emigrants born after 1953, as a rule, do not speak Russian, and do not declare themselves Russian.

-These persecutions ceased immediately after the elimination of political pressure from the Tito regime, which reconciled with the USSR after the death of Stalin.
-Since the 1960s, Russian wives of Serbian husbands began to actively arrive in Serbia, becoming the next, “Soviet” wave of emigration.
+These persecutions ceased immediately after the elimination of political pressure from the Tito regime, which reconciled with the Soviet Union after the death of Stalin.
+Since the 1960s, Russian wives of Serbian husbands began to actively arrive in Serbia, becoming the next, "Soviet" wave of immigration.
 Many of them managed to instill in their children national feelings and teach the Russian language.
 Their life in blooming Yugoslavia was not cloudless, the authorities made it difficult to obtain citizenship, were reluctant to nostrify diplomas, and there were problems with employment.
-At the same time, education in the national language in Serbia was impossible until the mid-1990s, when the school at the Russian Embassy in Serbia, which had existed since the 1970s, began to accept Serbian citizens for education.
-At the same time, in the 90s, a new wave of Russian emigrants "Russian" arrived in Serbia.
+At the same time, education in the national language in Serbia was impossible until the mid-1990s, when the school at the Soviet Embassy in Belgrade, which had existed since the 1970s, began to accept Serbian citizens for education.
+At the same time, in the 1990s, a new wave of Russian emigrants "Russian" arrived in Serbia.
 Unlike the previous one, it (albeit in small numbers) was attended by men.
 Thus, Serbian citizens again began to be born in Serbia with Russian surnames, for whom Russian was the main language.
 The vast majority of the young generation of modern Russian-speaking citizens of Serbia are descendants of the "Soviet" and "Russian" waves of emigration.

-Modern emigrations

-In 2022, an estimated 30,000 to 50,000 Russians have moved to Serbia, many of them whose companies were hit with international sanctions.
-Initial waves consisted of mostly young Russians (with their families) that worked in IT, and have since reopened or registered their firms and companies in Serbia.
-Later larger waves occurred in the later half of the year after the announcement of the military drafts in Russia.
-The majority of Russians from this new emigration waves moved to Belgrade, with others moving to cities like Novi Sad and Subotica (mainly Vojvodina province).

-As stated by the Ministry of Internal Affairs of Serbia, between February 24 and November 2, 2022, around 140,141 Russian citizens have registered residence in Serbia.
-These numbers include all temporary passing residence and registered emigrants, including statistics from required registration after 30 days of visa free residence.
-Because of this, actual number of residence with Russian citizenship is smaller from the statistical numbers given my the Ministry of Internal Affairs.